 - The School has a policy on the administration and management of medicine

-- A fully trained member of staff manages the overview of medication and care plans
+- SENDCo manages the overview of medication and care plans

 - Members of staff specifically trained to administer medication

-- The school nurse visits regularly to meet with parents and pupils
+- The school nurse visits to meet with parents and pupils, when required.

 To view our Schools local SEND offer please click here